 Even though Mongolia continues to adopt loanwords from Russian and English sources, it has managed to keep hold of its own unique character without fail.

-The history of Mongolian language
+The history of the Mongolian language

 Mongolian is one of the oldest languages in the world.
 Although there are very few records left and it has changed a lot over a long period of history, some words that have been recorded in ancient historical sources show that they had basic terms and phrases even from the time of the Huns.